 The Claims Administrator's affidavit of dependent eligibility form is available by visiting their Web site or by calling Customer Service.

 NEWLY ELIGIBLE DEPENDENTS

-You may enroll a dependent who becomes eligible for coverage after Your Effective Date by completing and submitting an enrollment request (and, for an Eligible Domestic Partner who is not an Oregon-Registered Domestic Partner, an affidavit of qualifying domestic partnership form).
+You may enroll a dependent who becomes eligible for coverage after Your Effective Date by completing and submitting an enrollment request.

 Enrollment requests must be made according to the following: